Avnsx/twitch-stream/README.md

 # Twitch Stream Recorder
-This Python code is a simple Twitch stream recorder using the asyncio & streamlink libraries, which allows you to record the best available quality livestream of a Twitch streamer and save the recording as a mp4 file to your computer.
+This Python code is a simple Twitch stream recorder using the streamlink library, which allows you to record the best available quality livestream of a Twitch streamer and save the recording as a mp4 file to your computer.
 The reason I made this is, because other existing libraries were either broken or made things too complicated bothering people to get their twitch API tokens etc.

 ## Features
 * Record twitch streams right as they are happening